Hierarchical Clustering Algorithms on Poisson and Other Stationary Point Processes: CHN2 on Point Processes

-\begin{theorem}[Construction of the point-shift graph] Under the Palm probability of $\Phi^0$ and rooted at zero, the $\mathrm{CHN}^2$ EFF is the local weak limit of the $f^n$-graphs on $\Phi^0$ as $n\to \infty$.
-This limit graph is unimodular. \end{theorem} \begin{proof} This is assessed under the Palm probability of $\Phi^0$.
-For all balls of radius $h$ centered at 0, the restriction of $f^n$-graphs to this ball converges a.s. to a limit when $n$ tends to infinity.
-This is because the intensity of the points of $\Phi^i_c$ tends to $0$ as $i$ tends to infinity.
-Hence, there is a random $n$ such that the restriction of the graph $G^n$ to this ball is fully determined by $f^n$ (this random integer is the largest integer $n$ such that the ball in question is empty of points of $\Phi^{n+1}_c$).
-We will denote by $[G,0]$ the limiting random graph, and by $[G^n, 0]$ the $f^n$-graph under the Palm probability of $\Phi^0$.
-Since for each $n$, $[G^n, 0]$ is a unimodular graph (see \cite{haji_mirsadeghi_baccelli2018}) the limit graph $[G,0]$ is also unimodular (see \cite{Baccelli2017}). \end{proof} \begin{theorem} For each $n\in \mathbb{N}$, the connected components of the graph $[G^n,0]$ are all of type $\mathcal{F/F}$. \end{theorem} \begin{proof} In Section \ref{ProofFF}, it will be shown that, for all $n$, there is no infinite path in $[G^n,0]$.
+We shall use the Foil Classification Theorem and the No Infinite/Finite Inclusion Theorem from \cite{Baccelli2017}.
+These results classify the connected components of the $F$-graph according to the finiteness or infiniteness of both the component itself and its foils.
+In particular, the notation $\mathcal{F/F}$ refers to finite components with finite foils, whereas $\mathcal{I/I}$ refers to infinite components with infinite foils. \begin{theorem} For each $n\in \mathbb{N}$, the connected components of the graph $[G^n,0]$ are all of type $\mathcal{F/F}$. \end{theorem} \begin{proof} In Section \ref{ProofFF}, it will be shown that, for all $n$, there is no infinite path in $[G^n,0]$.
 This fact demonstrates that, for each $n$, all the clusters of $[G^n,0]$ are finite.
-Note that the cycle indicated in the properties of the $\mathcal{F/F}$ components (see Theorem 3.10 in \cite{Baccelli2017}) in each cluster of $f^n$-graph is the cycle of mutual nearest neighbor points, which is a cycle of length two a.s. \end{proof} \begin{remark} Theorem \ref{FFPROPERTY} implies that clusters of level $n$ in the $\mathrm{CHN}^2$ algorithm are almost surely finite for each $n$. \end{remark} In the next proposition, it will be shown that all the connected components of the $\mathrm{CHN}^2$ EFF share the same distribution. \begin{proposition} Let $G$ be the $\mathrm{CHN}^2$ EFF under the Palm probability of $\Phi^{0} \subseteq \mathbb{R}^{d}$, and let $f^\infty$ be $\mathrm{CHN}^2PS$ on $G$.
+Note that the cycle indicated in the properties of the $\mathcal{F/F}$ components (see Theorem 3.10 in \cite{Baccelli2017}) in each cluster of $f_n$-graph is the cycle of mutual nearest neighbor points, which is a cycle of length two a.s. \end{proof} \begin{remark} Theorem \ref{FFPROPERTY} implies that clusters of level $n$ in the $\mathrm{CHN}^2$ algorithm are almost surely finite for each $n$. \end{remark} In the next proposition, it will be shown that all the connected components of the $\mathrm{CHN}^2$ EFF share the same distribution. \begin{proposition} Let $G$ be the $\mathrm{CHN}^2$ EFF under the Palm probability of $\Phi^{0} \subseteq \mathbb{R}^{d}$, and let $f^\infty$ be $\mathrm{CHN^2PS}$ on $G$.
 Then the distribution of $[G, 0]$ is identical to the distribution of $[G, v]$, for all $v$ in the support of $\Phi^{0}$. \end{proposition} \begin{proof} It is known that there exists a directed graph $G'$ with vertex set $\Phi^{0}$, that is constructed in a deterministic and isometry-invariant way, which is a.s. a doubly infinite path (see \cite{Matching}).
 Consequently, a point-shift on $\Phi^{0}$ can be obtained by mapping each vertex to its subsequent vertex following the direction of this path.
 This point-shift is a bijection.
 By applying Mecke's Point Stationary Theorem (see \cite{haji_mirsadeghi_baccelli2018}), it can be concluded that the distribution of $[G, 0]$ is identical to the distribution of $[G,v]$. \end{proof}

 \begin{corollary} The connected components of the \(\mathrm{CHN}^2\) EFF, \([G,0]\), belong to the \(\mathcal{I/I}\) class of the foil classification theorem.
 In particular, under the PPP, each connected component is a one-ended tree and all of its foils (equivalence classes induced by the point-shift) are infinite a.s. \end{corollary} \begin{proof} As mentioned previously, at each level \( k \), the equality \(\Phi^0 = \Phi^k_c \cup \Phi^k_a\) holds, where \(\Phi^k_c\) denotes the cluster heads and \(\Phi^k_a\) represents the acyclic points of order \(n\).
 For a point belonging to \(\Phi^k_a\) at some level \(k\), the number of its descendants is finite and does not change thereafter due to the construction of the $\mathrm{CHN}^2$ EFF.